-- A participant seeking to present additional evidence shall file an application setting out: - (a) The evidence to be presented;

-(b) The ground of appeal to which the evidence relates and the reasons, if relevant, why the evidence was not adduced before the Trial Chamber.

-2. The Appeals Chamber may:
+- A participant seeking to present additional evidence shall file an application setting out: - (a) The evidence to be presented; - (b) The ground of appeal to which the evidence relates and the reasons, if relevant, why the evidence was not adduced before the Trial Chamber. - 2.
+The Appeals Chamber may: - (a) Decide to first rule on the admissibility of the additional evidence, in which case it shall direct the participant affected by the application filed under subregulation 1 to address the issue of admissibility of the evidence in his or her response, and to adduce any evidence in response only after a decision on the admissibility of that evidence has been issued by the Appeals Chamber; or

-- (a) Decide to first rule on the admissibility of the additional evidence, in which case it shall direct the participant affected by the application filed under subregulation 1 to address the issue of admissibility of the evidence in his or her response, and to adduce any evidence in response only after a decision on the admissibility of that evidence has been issued by the Appeals Chamber; or - (b) Decide to rule on the admissibility of the additional evidence jointly with the other issues raised in the appeal, in which case it shall direct the participant affected by the application filed under sub-regulation 1 to both file a response setting out arguments on that application and to adduce any evidence in response. - 3.
+- (b) Decide to rule on the admissibility of the additional evidence jointly with the other issues raised in the appeal, in which case it shall direct the participant affected by the application filed under sub-regulation 1 to both file a response setting out arguments on that application and to adduce any evidence in response. - 3.
 The responses described in sub-regulation 2 shall be filed within a time limit specified by the Appeals Chamber and shall be set out and numbered, to the extent possible, in the same order as in the application to present evidence. - 4.
 If several defendants are participants in the appeal, the evidence admitted on behalf of any of them shall, where relevant, be considered in respect of all of them.

-Regulation 63 Consolidated appeals under rule 150
+Regulation 6321 Consolidated appeals under rule 150

-- 1. Unless otherwise ordered by the Appeals Chamber, in a case of more than one appeal under rule 150: - (a) When the Prosecutor appeals, he or she shall file one consolidated document in support of all appeals in accordance with regulation 58; - (b) When more than one convicted person files a document in support of the appeal, the Prosecutor shall file a consolidated response in accordance with regulation 59. - 2.
+- 1. Unless otherwise ordered by the Appeals Chamber, in a case of more than one appeal under rule 150: - (a) When the Prosecutor appeals, he or she shall file one consolidated appeal brief in accordance with regulation 58; - (b) When more than one convicted person files an appeal brief, the Prosecutor shall file a consolidated response in accordance with regulation 59. - 2.
 Regulation 60 shall apply mutatis mutandis and any reply filed by the Prosecutor shall be by way of a consolidated reply. - 3.
-For a consolidated document in support of more than one appeal and a consolidated response, as described in sub-regulation 1, the page limit shall be 100 pages plus a further 40 pages for each additional convicted or acquitted person.
+For a consolidated appeal brief and a consolidated response, as described in sub-regulation 1, the page limit shall be 100 pages plus a further 40 pages for each additional convicted or acquitted person.
 The page limit for any consolidated reply as described in sub-regulation 2 shall be 50 pages plus a further 20 pages for each additional convicted or acquitted person. - 4.
-The time limit for filing a consolidated response by the Prosecutor shall run from notification of the last document filed in support of the appeal by a convicted person in a given case.
+The time limit for filing a consolidated response by the Prosecutor shall run from notification of the last appeal brief filed by a convicted person in a given case.

-Regulation 64 Appeals under rule 154
+Regulation 6422 Appeals under rule 154